JesseBatista35/teste/README.md

 $(versionApp)
 Control Options
 Output Variables
-Showing filters 1 through 2

 Task enabled

 Row 2.
 Clickable

-Showing 2 filtered items.

-Get started and run this pipeline for the first time!

-Showing 2 filtered items.

 Get started and run this pipeline for the first time!